cpauvert/mi-atlas/README.md

 Several [milestones](https://github.com/cpauvert/mi-atlas/milestones) are already set for incremental improvements of the two aims of the project.

-*Spoiler alert*: a Shiny application will be used to render the multi-column catalog into human-readable entries upon selection of the interaction of interest.
+*Spoiler alert*: a [Shiny application](https://cpauvert.shinyapps.io/mi-atlas) is now used to render the multi-column catalog into human-readable entries upon selection of the interaction of interest.
 In the future, a builder will be designed to ease the addition of a new entry to the catalog that follows the framework guidelines.
 And ideally new entries could be discussed and reviewed before acceptance using the [pull request review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews#about-pull-request-reviews) system.